 Animated films are the stuff childhoods are made of.
-These animations, however, aren't targeted at kids but they're not "adult" animations either.
-They're experimental and alternative animations which explore hidden meanings, play with stereotypes, and bring life to inanimate objects in curious worlds.
+These animations, however, aren't targeted at kids, but they're not 'adult' animations either.
+They're experimental and alternative animations that explore hidden meanings, play with stereotypes and bring life to inanimate objects in curious worlds.

 Poland boasts an impressive array of well-respected and accomplished animators.
 Many of them inspired the Quay Brothers.
 Polish animators of recent years combine cutting-edge technologies with traditional practices.
 Tomasz Bagiński is the face of contemporary Polish animation, but many Polish animators paved the way before him.

 'The Tale of the Fox' by Władysław Starewicz (1930)